bruceLstanton/securecrt-session-generator-for-cml/README.md

 ## Introduction

-The method of console access to lab devices baked into CML is not very conducive to fast, efficient navigation between consoles --a fact that put me off of even using CML for months after purchasing it.
+The method of console access to lab devices baked into CML is not very conducive to fast, efficient navigation between device consoles.

 The purpose of this project is to make console access to devices in CML more convenient by allowing users to automate the creation of SecureCRT session files.
-It leverages CML's built-in console server (not the breakout tool).
+It leverages CML's built-in `console server` (not the breakout tool).

-Newly created sessions will be organized in your SecureCRT "Sessions" directory as:
+Newly created sessions will be organized in the SecureCRT "Sessions" directory as:

-CML [ip_address or hostname] Labs\\[lab_name]\\[device_name]
+CML [ip_address_or_hostname] Labs\\[lab_name]\\[device_name]

 ## Requirements